pjsip/pjproject_docs/docs/source/specific-guides/audio/problems/breaking_up.rst

 #. :any:`/specific-guides/audio/checks/dangling_pbx_call`.
 A dangling call is call that
    is left active in the PBX because previous (*pjsua*) application has terminated abruptly.
-#. :any:`/specific-guides/audio/checks/rx_quality`.
-Check for high network jitter, packet loss, etc.
+#. :any:`Check for high network jitter, packet loss, etc. </specific-guides/audio/checks/rx_quality>`.
 #.
 Check if audio is breaking up when playing file locally:
    :any:`/specific-guides/audio/checks/play_wav`
 #.
 Check if the breakup is coming from the sound device: